kaiwalsh1/TechBlogHomework/README.md

 By: Kai Walsh

 ## Description
 Created a CMS-style blog where developers can publish their blog posts and comment on other developers' posts, too.
 This app is built from scratch and deployed on Heroku.
+It uses Handlebars.js as the templating language, Sequelize as the ORM, and express-session npm package for authentification.

 ## User Story
 AS A developer who writes about tech